Prinex/SnakeGame/README.md

-Hello.
 This is a snake game made with turtle graphics and sprite objects.

 *Use the following keys for playing the game:
 (w) - for moving up